 The members reportedly believe that a beer volcano and a stripper factory exist in heaven.
 The church readily accepts members from other faiths.

 This is one of the most popular churches where God is neither worshipped nor named.
 Contrary to what their name suggests, however, members of the Church of Satan do not believe in the devil or the Christian and Islamic depictions of Satan.

 They call themselves "skeptical atheists" and embrace the Hebrew root of the word "Satan" as "adversary".
 The church views Satan as a positive archetype who represents pride, individualism, and enlightenment, and as a symbol of defiance against the Abrahamic faith.

-The church is dedicated to Satanism as codified in The Satanic Bible.
-It was established at the Black House in San Francisco, on April 30, 1966.
+The church was established at the Black House in San Francisco, on April 30, 1966.

 3. Church of Maradona

 Members of the Church of Maradona believe the Argentina football legend to be a god.
 The Argentina-based church, which is modeled after Maradona, has over 500,000 members.

 READ ALSO: Run away from these churches before it's too late